Love Songs: Listening to Couples

 Book Details

 The dilemma of how to be emotionally dependent on another without losing oneself underlies many issues that couples bring to therapy and is the stuff of many love songs.
 Its management results in different dynamics, which the chapters of this book identify.
-A psychoanalytic understanding of the connections between early, primary relationships and those formed in adulthood sheds light on the experiences of couples, whether or not they enter therapy.
+An understanding of the unconscious connections between early, primary relationships and those formed in adulthood sheds light on the experiences of couples, whether or not they enter therapy.

 Written in an accessible and relatable style, Perrine Moran brings psychoanalytic concepts to couple relationships through the medium of music.
 In her clinical work as a couple therapist, she often found herself thinking of a specific song that encapsulated something at the core of a couple.
 At other times, a song came to mind that captured a pattern repeated in a number of couples.
 Intrigued, Moran began to explore in depth the link between love songs and couples.
 The result is a book that focuses on different types of couple dynamics, such as disappointment, enmeshment, and difference, and the songs and case vignettes that best illustrate them.